H3AR7B3A7/SpringBootInAction/README.md

 Now we can easily see/change the value in application.properties with:

     amazon.associateId=someAssociateID

+### Capturing configuration in a bean
+Instead of annotating the controller and having the setter in there, we could just create a bean for that and then wire in the bean.
+This way we can isolate the configuration related to Amazon from the controller.

 ## Configure SSL/TLS certificate with keystore
 Command line example: